cn0047/stash/ed/security.web.md

 so after 10 tries it will take so much time to submit new request, so it will stop botnet brute force attack.

+Web account settings:
+To change email address - send email to origin email adress with link to verify that person who is changing email is owner of previous email.

+Reset password:
+Send email with message "please re-log-in first" to verify person.

+Log off:
+Use expiring token in url to perform log-off.

 #### A1 Injection

 #### Cross-Site Scripting (XSS)